texfaq/texfaq.github.io/FAQ-wrongpn.md

 Here is page \pageref{here}\label{here}.
 ```
 (note: no space between the `\pageref` and the `\label`, since
-that could potentially end up as a page-break space itself, which
+that could potentially end up as a page break space itself, which
 rather defeats the purpose of the exercise!).